BavoDebraekeleer/cheat-sheet/Quality Assurance/istqb.md

 ![[Pasted image 20231130081015.png]]

 Cons:
-- Slow and inefficien —  waiting on others to finish their part.
+- Slow and inefficient —  waiting on others to finish their part.
 - Any stage can become a bottleneck.
 - (Very) late feedback.